andrew-pete/intro-to-js-hockey/README.md

 ```

 If that's already making your brain hurt, don't fret.
 You can _always_ use `let`.
-It's just some people, myself including, are sticklers.
+It's just some people, myself included, are real syntax sticklers.

 ### Functions
 Functions are crucial to writing good, safe code.
-It encapsulates your code in a safe little bubble (called a "scope") and prevents a lot of mysterious side-effects if used correctly.
+It encapsulates your code in a safe little bubble (called a "scope") and prevents a lot of mysterious side-effects when used correctly.
+It also allows your code to be somewhat self-documenting if their given helpful names!

 They can be defined in a few different ways:
 ```javascript